 How are vehicle registration fees calculated?

-Is this registration fee calculator free?
+Is the vehicle registration fee estimator free?

 How accurate are these estimates?

-What is a title fee?
+What is a title fee vs. a registration fee?

-Do I pay registration every year?
+Do I pay registration fees every year?